 Superconnected is a unique text.
 At least, it’s not like any I’ve ever run across.
-It’s more like a gallery or collection of foundational ideas and research that will help students interested in the study of the internet, digital tech and society get started.
-It has attracted attention and positive reviews from general readers as well.
+It’s more like a gallery or collection of foundational ideas and research that will help students interested in the study of the internet, digital tech, social media and society get started.
+It has attracted attention and positive reviews from general readers and students as well.
 It’s comprehensive and accessible, and I’m told it neither “talks down” to readers nor mires them in jargon.
 (See “Reviews” for more on what people are saying about the book.)

 My intent is for the book has always been to broadly share in as accessible a way as possible some key ideas and findings related to living in the digital era.
 I also hoped that it would take a huge chunk of the planning and basic information-gathering out of the job of teaching courses like Technology and Society, Social Media, Digital Media and Culture, etc. It would also be a fine accompaniment to courses like Introduction to Sociology, Introduction to Media Studies, or Self and Society, providing a host of digital examples to illustrate more general ideas.

 My works always crosses disciplines, as I think that it doesn’t matter in which discipline good work is being done — it should be made available to those who would benefit from it.
 I enjoy synthesizing ideas from different disciplines and perspectives and bringing them into “conversation” with one another.
 This book should find interested readers, then, in fields including but not limited to sociology, communication, psychology, media studies, information science, technology studies, and other similar fields and sub-fields.